virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 Once we felt sufficiently confident, we ran a trial workshop with our direct colleagues as both speakers and the audience.
 We used this test run to try out different formats of interaction between the audience and the speaker, resolve unexpected technical problems, and collect the impressions from a broader group of colleagues.
 More importantly, however, we observed that videoconferencing has now matured to accommodate high quality live talks, where every viewer gets the front row experience.
-With this experience we were ready to hit the ground running and managed to organize a virtual session only a few days after the cancellation of the APS March Meeting.
+With this experience we were ready to hit the ground running.
+In fact, the cancellation of the APS March Meeting became a catalyst for our first virtual session, which we organized in just a few days.
 Now we are continuing to work in a steady pace: we improve the platform and organize a [biweekly colloquium series](https://virtualscienceforum.org/#/long_range_colloquium).
 We also actively invite community initiatives for organizing virtual conferences using our platform, and we are excited to already have the first of such conference applications in progress.
 Our experience with organizing online conferences and colloquia has shown that they provide a stimulating environment and foster fruitful discussions.